| Safe Haskell | None |

 Tasks

-represents a thread which is producing some a
+A Task represents a thread which is producing some a.
+You can wait for tasks or cancel them.

 cancel :: MonadIO m => Task a -> m () Source #

-, killing all threads which are part of producing the a
+Cancel a Task, killing all threads which are part of producing the a value.

 If you want to wait for threads to die, you need to start them in a separate scope.